Your food business may need Export Health Certificates (EHCs) if it exports food products abroad.

 Third countries will only accept a formal APHA-issued EHC signed by an official veterinarian.
-Under certain circumstances some APHA EHCs can be signed by local authority officers, for example some dairy and fishery products.
+Under certain circumstances some APHA EHCs can be signed by local authority certifying officers, for example some dairy and fishery products.

+Visit the GOV.UK website to find an Export Health Certificate for the products you intend to export.
 If an appropriate EHC template is not listed, contact APHA to confirm whether a suitable EHC is available by calling 03000 200 301 or by email to email@example.com.

 This is likely to apply to processed and composite food products, fishery products, and products not of animal origin (PNOAO).
 Examples of such foods include:

 You can download an Export Health Certificate Request Form below.

 The request form can include any required wording, and is also likely to include other key identifying information to be displayed on the certificate.
 This may include:

 Once we have received your application, we will contact you by phone to take a credit card payment.